With special thanks to Willie Forbes for his help

 The name refers to a large plateau in the hills between Strathnairn and Strathdearn and lies ‘within a natural boundary, obvious when you are there and being really the farthest North beginnings of the Monadh Liath’.
 This according to Willie Forbes, Milton of Farr.
 ‘It’s huge - maybe 3 miles by 2 miles and if you went to the watersheds it would be much bigger than that.’

 The Gaelic ‘Sealbhan’ is given by Dwelly’s Gaelic dictionary as 1. a herd, drove, number of cattle or of small cattle (sheep, goats, &c).
 2 Multitude, company.
 It has its roots in ‘sealbh’ (possession, inheritance, cattle, good luck).
-It looks to be remembered in its dative form and originally it most probably was ‘An Sealbhanach’.
+It looks to be remembered in its dative form and originally it most probably was ‘An Sealbhanach’ (see the rental receipt below).
 People would have spoken about a bhith a’ dol dhan t-Sealbhnaich / going to the Sealbhanaich etc. A possible translation could be ‘the place of the herds’ or ‘the place of the herding’.

 The name would suggest an area rich in transhumance; there were shielings up there, one stone fold remains and a bothy that was roofed with tin until relatively recently and in which there was, to Willie’s memory, the remains of a headboard and stone jars.